chinmoymaji08/SHL-Assessment-Recommendation-System/README.md

 # SHL Assessment Recommendation System

-This project is an AI-powered SHL Assessment Recommendation System designed to help recruiters and hiring managers quickly find relevant SHL assessments based on natural language queries or job descriptions.
+This project is a SHL Assessment Recommendation System designed to help recruiters and hiring managers quickly find relevant SHL assessments based on natural language queries or job descriptions.
 It consists of two main components: a FastAPI backend and a React (Vite) frontend.

 ---